prp-e/generative_ui_prompts/prompt_generator.md

 * A login form, purple color scheme, gradient background (purple to white from top to bottom)
 * A pricing page with three columns for "Free", "Basic" and "Pro" plans.

 Now, we have different commands you have to follow.
 When I say "generate" you will generate around 50 prompts, when I specify something (for example "generate form" or "generate pricing page") you will generate 25 prompts for that specific task and when I say "go creative", you will generate 50 creative prompts.
+Keep in mind that we ONLY need prompts fo UI components.
+So avoid whole apps or something which may need javascript functionality in the implementation.
+Also use a bullet list in order to list the prompts.

 Now if you understand this, just say YES and nothing more.